This project began with a question that kept me up at night:

 The tree didn't collapse.
 It stood for centuries organized around that emptiness.

 Look closer.
 The only living part of a tree trunk is the cambium — a layer so thin it has no measurable thickness.
-A boundary you can point to but can't occupy.
+A boundary you can point to but never arrive at.
 Everything inside it is dead wood.
 Everything outside is dead bark.
 The tree is the dimensionless edge between them.

 Your heart works the same way.
 Systole, diastole.
 Contract, release.
 Not a pump that occasionally pauses, but a rhythm that constitutes the pumping.
 The heart doesn't beat and rest.
 The beating-resting pattern is the heart.